CodeCrew-CodeSchool/SideQuests/src/docs/Blog/Staff/Ray/MyCodeStyles.md

 <br>

 ### I recently started experimenting with ways to my code files more readable.
-Ive found a interesting indent that adds alot more readablily for me.
+Ive found a interesting indent-scheme that adds alot more readablily for me.
 ### Heres an example, see if you can spot the difference:

 | Normal People | Me |